 Planet Press is an educational project that aims to make geoscientific research accessible to young kids.
 The project consists in writing EGU press releases in a language suitable for children, with the texts (in English) being reviewed for both scientific and educational content.
 You can find various examples at the Planet Press Articles page.

 Planet Press texts are written in-house, but they are reviewed and translated by volunteers.
 At the moment we have enough scientists and teachers helping us with reviews, but are always looking for more translators to make sure the texts are available in the various European languages.
-If you are interested in translating, please email EGU Media and Communications Manager Bárbara Ferreira at firstname.lastname@example.org indicating what languages you’d be able to translate into.
+If you are interested in translating, please email EGU's Head of Media, Communications and Outreach at firstname.lastname@example.org indicating what languages you’d be able to translate into.

 The EGU hosts on its website two educational databases.
 The GeoLocations Database is a list for anyone interested in visiting geological locations (landmarks, parks, etc.) in European countries either for general interest or on an educational field trip.
 We are looking for enthusiastic geoscientists to help us both increase the number of entries in the database, as well as improve the descriptions of the current entries.
-If this is something you’d like to help with, please contact Bárbara Ferreira at email@example.com.
+If this is something you’d like to help with, please contact EGU's Head of Media, Communications and Outreach at email@example.com.

 The Teacher’s Corner is a list of resources for educators looking for inspiration for teaching across the Earth, planetary and space sciences.
 At the moment the database consists of entries that link to teaching resources on third-party websites.
 We are looking for enthusiastic geoscientist educators to help us both increase the number of entries in the database, as well as improve the descriptions of the current entries.
 In addition, in the future we would like to use the Teacher’s Corner to share educational activities, lesson plans and resources created by GIFT teachers.
 If you are a teacher or educator who participated in one of EGU’s GIFT workshops, please help us improve the database by submitting your teaching activity to the site.
-For more information, please contact Bárbara Ferreira at firstname.lastname@example.org or the EGU Committee on Education at email@example.com.
+For more information, please contact EGU's Head of Media, Communications and Outreach at firstname.lastname@example.org or the EGU Committee on Education at email@example.com.

 The internet encyclopaedia Wikipedia is an increasingly important source of information, which can be accessed and edited for free by anyone in the world.
 It is one of the largest websites in terms of traffic and its pages show up in the top ten search results for the vast majority of online searches.

 Are you a researcher interested in communicating your science or an aspiring science writer?
 If so, you might be interested in contributing to the EGU blog, GeoLog, where we welcome guest posts on any topics relating to the Earth, planetary and space sciences.
-If you have an idea for an article, please read our guidelines for submission on GeoLog and contact EGU Communications Officer Laura Roberts at email@example.com.
-Please also contact Laura if you are interested in writing for an EGU division blog.
+If you have an idea for an article, please read our guidelines for submission on GeoLog and contact the EGU Communications Officer at email@example.com.

 Especially thought for young and aspiring geoscientists, the EGU hosts a database of undergraduate (bachelor, diploma, etc.) and master courses on its early career scientists’ website.
 We are looking to increase the number of university courses listed in this database, with entries spreading more European countries.
 If your university offers an undergraduate or postgraduate course in the Earth, planetary or space sciences, please submit it online.